nathanpeck/awesome-ecs/README.md

   - [ecsq](https://github.com/mightyguava/ecsq) - A developer friendly tool for querying the state of an ECS cluster

 ### Build and Deploy Tools

+Tools to help you interact with ECS to launch your containers on your cluster of self managed EC2 instances:

   - [coldbrew](https://github.com/coldbrewcloud/coldbrew-cli) - Fantastic tool that provisions ECS infrastructure, builds and deploys your container, and connects your services to an application load balancer automatically
   - [ecs-cli](https://github.com/aws/amazon-ecs-cli) - Docker Compose compatible deployment tool by AWS
   - [empire](https://github.com/remind101/empire/blob/master/README.md) - Control layer on top of ECS that provides a Heroku like workflow